pixelc-linux/pixelc-rootfs-scripts/README.md

 the packaging process, just to make sure, in case a `shell` stage didn't automatically unmount it.

+#### prepare_net

+Makes sure the rootfs contains a `resolv.conf` for network access inside the chroot.
+Automatically cleans up using `unprepare_net` at the end, so you do not need to call it manually.

+#### unprepare_net

+Cleans up `resolv.conf` left by `prepare_net`; typically called automatically but it's good to make sure in packaging stage anyway.

 #### test_rootfs

 Use this to test whether a `rootfs` directory exists.
 It will error if it